Ishaan-Dev5/sanatak/sprint-1/AWS_SCP.md

 ## 2. What are Service Control Policies?

 AWS Service Control Policies (SCPs) are a feature of AWS Organizations that help centrally manage permissions across AWS accounts.
-They allow you to define the maximum available permissions for accounts in your organization, helping enforce security, compliance, and governance policies.
+They allow you to define the maximum available permissions for accounts in your organization.
 Service Control Policies are **JSON-based permission boundaries** applied at the **organizational unit (OU)** or **account level** within AWS Organizations.

 - SCPs do **not grant permissions** but set the **maximum available permissions**.